 Salt Lake County

-With a population of just over one million, Salt Lake County is the largest in the state of Utah.
-It contains the state’s largest city, in Salt Lake City, which it's also named after.
-The county’s average effective tax rate is 0.74%, third highest in the state.
+With a population of just over 1.1 million, Salt Lake County is the largest county in Utah.
+It also contains the state’s largest city, Salt Lake City, which it's also named after.
+The county’s average effective tax rate is 0.68%, third-highest in the state.

-According to the Utah State Tax Commission, there are 318 separate tax districts in Salt Lake County.
-Total rates in those districts (as a percentage of assessed value) range from 1.29% to 1.99%.
-For residential property, assessed value is equal to about 55% of market value.
+According to the Salt Lake County website, there are more than 360 separate tax districts in Salt Lake County.
+Total tax rates in those districts range from about 1.01% to 1.73%.
+For residential property, assessed value is equal to 55% of market value.

-Utah County is located directly south of Salt Lake County in central Utah, and is the state’s second largest county by population.
+Utah County is located directly south of Salt Lake County in central Utah and is the state’s second-largest county by population.
 Its largest city is Provo.
 The median annual property tax paid by homeowners in Utah County is $1,517.
-That is the sixth-highest figure among Utah counties, but is still more than $700 lower than the national average.
+That is the sixth-highest figure among Utah counties, but is still more than $1,000 less than the national median.

-Total rates in Utah, which apply to assessed value, range from 1.07% to 1.75%.
-In Provo, the total rate is 1.098% as of 2014.
-The largest recipient of the tax in Provo is the school district, which accounts for over half of the total tax.
+Total rates in Utah county, which apply to assessed value, range from 0.907% to 1.451%.
+In Provo, the total rate is 1.136%.
+The largest recipient of the tax in Provo is the school district, which accounts for about 70% of the total tax.

-Weber County is the fourth largest county in Utah, with a population of about 230,000.
+Weber County is the fourth-largest county in Utah, with a population of about 247,000.
 The largest city in the county is Ogden.
-On average, Weber County has the second highest property tax rates in Utah.
-The county’s average effective rate is 0.81%, second only to San Juan County, which has a rate of 1.00%.
+On average, Weber County has the second-highest property tax rates in Utah.
+The county’s average effective rate is 0.75%, second only to San Juan County, which has a rate of 1.00%.

-Washington County is located in the southeast corner of Utah, along the state borders with Nevada and Arizona.
+Washington County is located in the southwest corner of Utah, along the state borders with Nevada and Arizona.
 It is named after the first U.S. president, George Washington.
 It also contains large portions of Zion National Park and the Red Cliffs Conservation Area.
-The median annual property tax paid by homeowners in Washington County is $1,346, eighth highest in the state.
+The median annual property tax paid by homeowners in Washington County is $1,467, eighth-highest in the state.

 Tooele County stretches from the Nevada border to the southeast corner of the Great Salt Lake.
-There are 38 different tax districts in Tooele County.
-Total rates in those districts range from 1.18% to 1.59%, with an average of 1.37% (that applies to assessed, not market value).
+There are around 40 different tax districts in Tooele County.
+The county's average effective rate is 0.67%, which is well above the state rate.

 Box Elder County

-The eighth most populous county in Utah, Box Elder County is named for the tree species that is so common in the county.
-The average effective property tax rate (median property taxes as a percentage of median home value) in Box Elder County is 0.70%, fourth highest in the state.
-A homeowner paying that rate on a home worth $150,000 would pay about $1,050 annually.
+The eighth-most populous county in Utah, Box Elder County is named for the tree species that is so common in the county.
+The average effective property tax rate in Box Elder County is 0.66%, ninth-highest in the state.
+A homeowner paying that rate on a home worth $150,000 would pay about $990 annually.

 Iron County is located in southwest Utah, along the border with Nevada.
 The largest city in Iron County is Cedar City.
-The county encompasses just 13 tax districts, as much of the county is unincorporated.
-Iron County’s average effective property tax rate is 0.65%, ninth highest in the state, but well below the national average.
+The county contains about 30 tax districts, but much of the county is unincorporated.
+Iron County’s average effective property tax rate is 0.57%, which ranks right in the middle of Utah's 29 counties.

 Summit County is in northeast Utah.
 Its largest city is Park City, which houses thousands of tourists during ski season, thanks to its proximity to Salt Lake City.
-The median annual property tax in the county is $2,243 per year, highest in the state.
+The median annual property tax payment in the county is $2,469, highest in the state.

-The main reason taxes are so high in Summit County is that home values are the highest state.
+The main reason taxes are so high in Summit County is that home values are also the highest in the state.
 The median home value in Summit County is $598,900.
 Another factor in regards to these high taxes is that a significant share of the residential property in Summit County, which is home to several of the nation’s top ski resorts, is not owner-occupied and does not qualify for the homeowner’s exemption.